thelearninghouse/starter-theme/wp-content/plugins/acf-rgba-color-picker/readme.txt

 = Custom color palette =

 The plugin offers the possibility to customize the color palette according to your own wishes.
 You can define your own custom color palette with the `acf/rgba_color_picker/palette` filter.
 In addition, you can define an individual color palette for each field in the field settings.

+**New in version 1.2.0**

+If there are a lot of colors for the color palette, the color fields are getting very tiny.
+To prevent this, the color fields are now displayed in several rows (with a maximum of 10 colors per row).
+So it is possible to define a lot of colors for the standard palette.

+Furthermore, the color picker is now absolutely positioned and this does not shift other elements of the page every time the color picker is opened.

 **This plugin works only with the [ACF PRO](https://www.advancedcustomfields.com/pro/) (version 5.5.0 or higher).**